 National Whale and Dolphin Watch Assistant

-The Sea Watch Foundation is seeking a voluntary National Whale and Dolphin Watch Assistant for the 2020 season.
-This position will suit a volunteer who has a strong interest in marine conservation and recognises the importance of educating and raising awareness by involving the public.
+The Sea Watch Foundation is seeking National Whale and Dolphin Watch Assistants for the 2021 season.
+This position will suit volunteers who have a strong interest in marine conservation and recognise the importance of educating and raising awareness by involving the public.

-The assistant will be responsible in aiding the Sightings Officer with the following duties:
+The assistants will be responsible in aiding the Sightings Officer with the following duties:

-- Creating promotional materials (posters, displays, flyer) for dissemination around the UK
+- Creating promotional materials (flyers) for dissemination around the UK

 - Social networking (Facebook, Twitter, Instagram, website) before and during the event

 - Interacting with the media (radio, TV and newspapers), including preparing press releases

 - Using initiative and creativity to reach out to wider audience

 - Posting observer packs to participants in a timely manner